Flu Vaccination Service

 Can I have it free?

-People with one (or more) long term health condition
+People with one (or more) long term health conditions.

 Individuals from 6 months of age who have a medical condition that increases their vulnerability to complications of influenza are routinely offered annual flu vaccination.